-Hyperthermia Therapy of a Biological Tissue CFD Simulation
+Hyperthermia Therapy of Biological Tissue ANSYS Fluent CFD Simulation Training

 There are some free products to check the service quality.

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, or WhatsApp.

 Common methods of cancer treatment include surgery, radiotherapy, and chemotherapy.
 These methods have disadvantages including aggressiveness, irreversibility, and side effects.
 Warming in Hyperthermia Therapy prevents oxygen and nutrients from getting into the unhealthy tissue; in this way, proteins within the tissue change nature and can surround the cancer cells.
 This makes it possible for the immune system to identify cancer cells.